 Why gender balance isn’t working (and what to do about it)

 On October 23rd, the Wall Street Journal had a section devoted to Women in the Workplace.
-The most significant take-away for me was that in spite of all the talk about promoting women’s success and advantaging women’s potential contributions, nothing has changed significantly.
+The most significant takeaway for me was that in spite of all the talk about promoting women’s success and advantaging women’s potential contributions, gender balance hasn’t changed significantly.
 The statistics regarding females at all levels of leadership are disheartening.
 They stink.

 Additionally, women are (broadly) better educated than men.
 They receive the majority of undergraduate degrees and even a greater percentage of graduate diplomas than men.
 Yet, they’re underrepresented in all leadership ranks.